leelacceber/Projects/Personal/Table.md

 ![](../assets/images/table/prototype 1 tilt.jpeg){:width="70%"}

-After putting 2 planks to elevate my laptop, it would be in a position where the monitor is at my eye level, while my hands can still type on the keyboard without my arms in a natural resting state.
+After putting 2 planks to elevate my laptop, it would be in a position where the monitor is at my eye level, while my hands can still type on the keyboard with my arms in a natural resting state.

 ## Prototype 2